LeonardoBarsHumes/hello-world/README.md

 # hello-world
 Hello, world!

 My name is Leonardo Bars Humes and I'm a Master of Science Student at University of São Paulo (USP).
-I'm also currentky studying the Data Science Specialization from Johns Hopkins University at Coursera.
+I'm also currently studying the Data Science Specialization from Johns Hopkins University at Coursera.

 I help companys with their demands through data-driven solutions.